 Lafene Health Center

 The Lafene Health Center is a modern ambulatory healthcare facility designed to provide for most student outpatient health needs.
-The health center is fully accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+The health center is fully accredited by the Accredication Association for Ambulatory Health Care.
 Students who have paid the health fee as a part of their tuition are eligible for care.
 Non-student spouses, university conference participants, and other campus visitors may receive care and will be charged based upon the non-student schedule of charges.

 Lafene Health Center provides, through a full complement of medical and other professional personnel, a range of services that include special clinics for sports-related injuries, women, and allergies and immunizations, as well as a clinic for general care.
 Also included are services in health education, nutrition, and physical therapy.
 The services of a pharmacy, laboratory, and x-ray are available at reduced rates.

 The center is staffed by full-time physicians with medical support personnel.
 When necessary, the student is referred to specialists for treatment at the student’s expense.

 After regular clinic hours, a student who is ill or injured may receive medical care at any urgent care facility or the local hospital at the student’s expense.
 The local ambulance service is available when needed to transport patients to the appropriate health care facility.

 It is strongly recommended that all students at K-State carry medical insurance, either through the parent’s plan at home or through the university-sponsored student health insurance plan (SHIP) available at special rates.
 This SHIP plan covers most services provided at Lafene Health Center.